troyvvgroup/mixed-basis-be/README.md

 space while preserving BE(n) accuracy.
 This allows for dense basis, large accuracy BE calculations to be performed for extended chemical systems.

-To run the code, first install quemb using guide (https://github.com/troyvvgroup/quemb).
+To run the code, first install quemb using guide.
 Then, simply provide the geometry and charge of the system interest; size of big basis region, using the BE(x) prescription based on x connected coordination shells; chosen basis for the big (BE(m)) and small basis set regions; and BE(n) choice for BE fragment